Paul Scholes On The Biggest 'Nightmare' He Faced At Man United

-Paul Scholes has revealed the Manchester United player who used to give him the hardest time in training describing Park Ji-Sung as a “nightmare” on the pitch due to his man-marking style.
+Paul Scholes has been speaking about the Manchester United player who used to give him the hardest time in training, describing Park Ji-Sung as a “nightmare” on the pitch due to his man-marking style.

 The former South Korean international arrived at the club for a fee of £4million in 2005 from PSV Eindhoven before going on to carve out a career for himself as a cult hero among the Old Trafford faithful.